Title

 DESIGN REVIEW

-Upon action by the HAB on the Certificate of Approval, the Zoning Administrator will conduct separate public review to consider Design Review to build a new 3,066 square foot residential two-story duplex on the project site.
+Upon action by the HAB on the Certificate of Approval, the City will conduct separate public review to consider Design Review to build a new 3,066 square foot residential two-story duplex on the project site.
 Staff will review the proposed design to ensure that it is consistent with the General Plan, Zoning Ordinance and the Citywide Design Review Manual.
-The proposed building is a two-story duplex that expands the existing footprint area and will be reviewed to ensure consistent architectural style with the existing building and surrounding neighborhood.
-The proposed duplex will be required to retain and reuse aspects of the original design including the full width 2nd story front porch, front facing stained glass window, and decorative window sills, such that the proposed building is compatible with other buildings in the neighborhood.
+The proposed building is a two-story duplex that expands the existing footprint area and will be reviewed to ensure consistent architectural style with the surrounding neighborhood.

 ENVIRONMENTAL REVIEW